Estimated reading time: 14 minutes

 Most often, they cancel each other out, which means you aren’t spending any more or less than what your original budget started with.

 A keto grocery budget is designed the same way as any other grocery budget would with the amount of money you have available to spend.

-Creating a keto budget starts with stocking your pantry with ketogenic diet essentials which may seem costly at first but most items will last you a long time.
+Creating a keto budget starts with stocking your pantry with ketogenic diet essentials, which may seem costly initially, but most items will last a long time.

-It’s no different from moving into a new home or apartment and having to restock your pantry, refrigerator and freezer from the bottom up again.
+It’s no different from moving into a new home or apartment and restocking your pantry, refrigerator, and freezer from the bottom up again.

-You get rid of the products you no longer need and have by donating them if applicable or tossing them in the bin if they are out of date.
+You get rid of the products you no longer need and have by donating them if applicable or tossing them in the bin if they are outdated.

-To be honest our grocery list is pretty much the same from week to week although we swap out produce and protein based on flyer sales for the week.
+Our grocery list is pretty much the same from week to week, although we swap out produce and protein based on flyer sales for the week.

-High fat, moderate protein diet which means you aren’t rushing to the meat department scouring the best deals.
+A high fat, moderate protein diet means you aren’t rushing to the meat department to scour the best deals.